 Women with a family history of breast cancer have a higher risk of breast cancer than the general population.
-This is true whether or not they have harmful BRCA1 or BRCA2 mutations.
-In fact, most women with a family history of breast cancer are not BRCA mutation carriers.
+The heightened risk varies according the relatedness of affected family members.
+This is true whether or not they have BRCA mutations.
+In fact, the majority of women with a family history of breast cancer are not BRCA mutation carriers.

 The degree of extra risk varies according to whether the family members with breast cancer are first degree relatives (parent, sibling or child) or second degree relatives (grandparent, aunt/uncle, half-sibling), and whether the disease has been diagnosed in multiple family members.